Vangelis: Musical style and sensibility

 The musical style of Vangelis is diverse; although he primarily used electronic music instruments, which characterize electronic music, his music has been described as a mixture of electronica, classical (his music was often symphonic), progressive rock, jazz (improvisations), ambient, avant-garde/experimental, and world.
 Vangelis is sometimes categorized as a new-age composer, a classification others have disputed.
 Vangelis himself called New-age music a style which "gave the opportunity for untalented people to make very boring music".

-Synthtopia, an electronic music review website, stated that Vangelis's music could be referred to as "symphonic electronica" because of his use of synthesizers in an orchestral fashion.
+Synthtopia, an electronic music review website, stated that Vangelis' music could be referred to as "symphonic electronica" because of his use of synthesizers in an orchestral fashion.
 The site went on to describe his music as melodic: "drawing on the melodies of folk music, especially the Greek music of his homeland".
-Vangelis's music and compositions have also been described as "a distinctive sound with simple, repetitive yet memorable tunes against evocative rhythms and chord progressions".
+Vangelis' music and compositions have also been described as "a distinctive sound with simple, repetitive yet memorable tunes against evocative rhythms and chord progressions".

 In an interview with Soundtrack, a music and film website, Vangelis talked about his compositional processes.
 For films, Vangelis stated that he would begin composing a score for a feature as soon as he had seen a rough cut of the footage.
 In addition to working with synthesizers and other electronic instruments, Vangelis also worked with and conducted orchestras.
 For example, in the Oliver Stone film Alexander, Vangelis conducted an orchestra that consisted of various classical instruments including sitars, percussion, finger cymbals, harps, and duduks.

 He explains his customary method of approach.
 As soon as the musical idea is there, as many keyboards as possible are connected to the control-desk, which in turn are directly connected to the applicable tracks of the multi-track machine.
 The idea now is to play as many keyboards as possible at the same time.
 That way, as broad a basis as possible develops, which only needs fine-tuning.
 After that it's a question of adding things or leaving out things.

 While acknowledging that computers are "extremely helpful and amazing for a multitude of scientific areas", he described them as "insufficient and slow" for the immediate and spontaneous creation and, in terms of communication, "the worst thing that has happened for the performing musician".
 He considered that contemporary civilization is living in a cultural "dark age" of "musical pollution".
 He considered musical composing a science rather than an art, similar to Pythagoreanism.
 He had a mystical viewpoint on music as "one of the greatest forces in the universe", that the "music exists before we exist".
 His experience of music is a kind of synaesthesia.